 The attorney will have an accurate idea about how much your injury is potentially worth.
 The attorney will tell you if an offer is unreasonably low or it’s a reasonable offer that you should consider.
 A Baltimore car crash lawyer can weigh up the advantages of fighting the insurance company hard and taking a case to trial against settling during a mediation hearing or earlier.

 When You Need to Know the Laws of Your State

 Ignorance of the law is no excuse in a criminal case.
 Your ignorance of the law is unlikely to get you locked up in a civil case, but you stand to lose the money you are entitled to.
-People making a car accident claim in Maryland face an uphill battle.
+People making a car accident claim face an uphill battle.
 Maryland is one of just four pure contributory negligence states.
 Most other states have comparative negligence rules that can still allow compensation if you share some of the blame for the wreck.

 In lay terms, contributory negligence means you will be unsuccessful in making a compensation claim if you were the smallest degree at fault for an accident.
 This is a brutal and archaic rule.
 Imagine the situation where a red light runner hits a driver at an intersection.

 The accident victim saw the other car approaching but hesitated.
 Arguably, he didn’t get out of the way quickly enough to avoid a collision.
 Attorneys for the red light runner might argue the victim was only one percent to blame for the accident.
 He might be barred from recovering money.

 In a case like this, your personal injury lawyer can anticipate the other side’s argument and work out a strategy to give your case a better chance of success.
 An attorney will clue you in on the rules of your state so as you are not manipulated by the insurance company or the other side’s lawyers.